hipe/tmx/doc/010-extra-conventional-conventions.md

 for refactoring. the qualifications necessary to employ this convention are all of:

-  1. this method is *not* part of the public API of the project (in a [semver] sense).
+  1. this method is *not* part of the public API of the project (in the [semver] sense).

   1. this method *is* tied to various points within the project. (more